 In other words, Q refers to how narrow/steep or wide/gentle the boost or cut of the given filter/band will be.
 Higher Q values produce a narrower band in which a smaller range of frequencies is affected.

-With boosts and cuts below 3 dB, the bandwidth may be registered between the points where the boost or cut is half that of its maximum (at the centre frequency).
-In this case, we have “half-gain Q”, or “Robert Bristow-Johnson’s (RBJ) Q”.
+With boosts and cuts below 3 dB, the bandwidth may be registered between the points where the boost or cut is half its maximum (at the centre frequency).
+In this case, we have “half-gain Q” or “Robert Bristow-Johnson’s (RBJ) Q”.

-Though there are technical definitions for Q, different parametric EQs will give different bandwidths with the same Q values.
+Though Q has technical definitions, different parametric EQs will give different bandwidths with the same Q values.

 Cutoff frequencies are defined as the points at which filters cause half-power or -3 dB of attenuation.

-The cutoff frequency parameters of parametric EQs, then, allow us to control the cutoff frequencies of high-pass, low-pass, band-pass and band-pass filters.
+The cutoff frequency parameters of parametric EQs allow us to control the cutoff frequencies of high-pass, low-pass, band-pass, and band-pass filters.